ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocol stack.
 The Transport Services system is responsible for mapping the API to a specific available transport protocol stack and managing the available network interfaces and paths.
-When specifically needed, this automated selection could be over-ridden (e.g., for testing or debugging purposes).
+When specifically needed, this automated selection could be overridden (e.g., for testing or debugging purposes).

 ~~~